bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 * `what` is a keyword like word describing what is declared
 * `name` follows the keyword and gives a name to the declared thing
+* `unit` optional part where a abbr. for a unit or operator of the data type or function is declared
 * `::` is the _is declared as_ operator
-* `declaration-body` is the individual declaration itself that differs for the different declaration types.
+* `declaration-body` is the individual declaration itself that differs for the different declaration types

-While there are several types of declarations each having a particular _keyword_ this identifiers can be used in the declaration body as well.
+While there are several types of declarations each having a particular _keyword_ this keyword like identifiers can be used in the declaration body as well.
 There are no reserved words.

 The syntax has no statements or ending marks like a semicolon.
 While white-space is not significant in general a line-break might mark the end of some types of expressions.

+A single `=` usually stands for _has the value_ where value could be the expression that implements a function.

+**OBS** The code examples given are exemplary and use mostly fictional types and function names to be more descriptive and familiar to the reader.
+The section on [types](#types) goes into the details of the actual build in language base.

 ## Data
 Data is always represented by values, thus is immutable with value equality and